Updated October 26, 2020.

 The predicted fertile window in Clue is only an estimate

 It’s normal for the length of menstrual cycles to vary, which means that your fertile window can change from cycle to cycle

-There is still substantial risk for pregnancy before and after the predicted fertile window shown in Clue
+There is still substantial risk for pregnancy before and after your predicted ovulation day in Clue

 There are a few different methods of “natural birth control”, and apps that use them.
 But Clue is currently not designed to be a contraceptive.